Thraka/SadConsole/README.md

 - [Core] `ColoredString.SetDecorators` added, to fit in with `SetForeground`, `SetBackground`, etc.
 - [Core] Renamed `EffectsChain` to `EffectSet` and added new `CodeEffect` type.
 - [Core] Effects use `TimeSpan` instead of double.
-- [Core] The `EffectsManager` used by a surface now works on cell instances, not cell indicies.
+- [Core] The `EffectsManager` used by a surface now works on cell instances, not cell indices.
 - [Core] Resizing a surface without the `clear` parameter keeps existing effects instead of dropping them.
 - [Core] `AnimatedSurface.FromImage` helper added which converts image-based animations to an animated surface.
 (RychuP)
 - [Core] Added TheDraw font reader: `SadConsole.Readers.TheDrawFont`. **Not a SadConsole Font.**